hbwheat/Raspberry-Pi-Setup/hashi-vault/readme.md

 Initial setup i'm doing through the UI, but something like  ```docker exec -it vault bash``` plus cli commands will do the same.
 Vault's documents have setup done through the cli.

+Recommend to run with "server" command option from github link I found.
+So doing that.

 ## Setup

 >Reference: https://learn.hashicorp.com/vault/identity-access-management/iam-policies